w3f/Grant-Milestone-Delivery/evaluations/we-tee_1_takahser.md

     ```
   </details>

-- [ ] Access running docker-orchestrated, cargo run-orchestrated or prebuilt node from polkadot.js ui doesn't succeed, although the container seemed to run on the correct port (9944).
+- [x] Access running docker-orchestrated, cargo run-orchestrated or prebuilt node from polkadot.js ui doesn't succeed, although the container seemed to run on the correct port (9944).
+However, the grantee was kind enough to walk me through the steps in a online meeting.
+They demonstrated all extrisics successfully.

 ### Testing Feedback